-Finally, if you want to apply for private grants and scholarships, you can search and apply beginning your freshman year of high school.
+Finally, if you want to apply for private grants and scholarships, you can search and apply beginning your freshman year of high school, and sometimes even earlier.
 This gives you a head start when it comes to figuring out your college finances.
 Not only should you apply for scholarships that will provide money for your freshman year, but you can continue to apply for more and different scholarships throughout college.

 “The FAFSA takes too long to fill out and isn’t worth it.”

 Filing the FAFSA has become easier over the years.
 The U.S. Department of Education estimates that it will take new applicants only 30 minutes to complete the application.
-With $150 billion dollars in federal financial aid distributed to over 15 million students each year, your time really is money.
+With $120 billion dollars in federal financial aid distributed to 13 million students last year, your time really is money.
 Most students fill out the FAFSA online, where the program walks you through the entire application process, but there are paper copies of the application available.

 “My parents and I have to file our taxes before we can fill out my FAFSA.”

 Actually, the FAFSA requires you to use tax information from two years prior to the upcoming school year, or, the most recent taxes you’ve filed.
-This means that if you were to fill out the FAFSA this October for the 2018-2019 school year, you would submit information from your and your parents’ 2016 tax returns since tax returns for 2017 are not yet due.
+This means that if you were to fill out the FAFSA this October for the 2019–2020 school year, you would submit information from your and your parents’ 2017 tax returns.

 “I only have to fill out the FAFSA before my freshman year.”